taavi247/feed-the-snake/README.md

 ## Features

-- You can design the grid by placing apples and scissors that affect the snake making it longer or shorter respectively
+- You can design the grid by placing apples, scissors and walls that affect the snake making it longer, shorter or killing it respectively
-- Item generator that can be used to place the items according to slider options
+- Item and wall generator can be used to place the items according to slider options
+- Snake speed is also adjustable with slider
 - You can control the snake with the arrow keys or alternatively controls can be received from back end

 ## Used packages: